mannynotfound/react-bubble-chart/README.md

    displayText: string,// will use _id if undefined
    colorValue: number, // used to determine color
-   selected: boolean,  // if true will use selectedColor/selectedTextColor for circle/text }
+   selected: boolean,  // if true will use selectedColor/selectedTextColor for circle/text
+   className: string, // optional class to add to bubble }
 ```